 Chief Operating Officer, Woods Bagot (BCom 1994)

 Larisa commenced her career as a Chartered Accountant in 1994 with Grant Thornton and became a partner in 2003.
-In 2007 she joined KPMG and continued her focus on providing specialist accounting, taxation and advisory services to private businesses, family businesses, subsidiaries of foreign companies and high net worth families.
-Larisa's areas of expertise include commercial / business strategy, business restructuring, international expansion, succession planning, development and implementation of outsourcing models and leading human resources functions.
-Early in 2015 Larisa joined Woods Bagot as Global Chief Operating Officer.
-Woods Bagot is a leading architectural and design firm with 14 offices across Australia, Asia, Middle East, Europe and North America.
+In 2007 she joined KPMG and continued her focus on providing specialist accounting, taxation, and advisory services to private businesses, family businesses, subsidiaries of foreign companies and high net worth families.
+Larisa's areas of expertise include commercial/ business strategy, business restructuring, international expansion, succession planning, development and implementation of outsourcing models, and leading human resources functions.

-Larisa was previously on the Professional Advisors Committee for Australian Communities Foundation and the Business Development Committee for Zoos Victoria.
+Larisa was previously on the Professional Advisors Committee for Australian Communities Foundation and the Business Development Committee for Zoos Victoria, and is currently Chair of the University of Melbourne Faculty of Business and Economics Alumni Council, and member of the board.

 Group Vice-President, FWD Group Management Holdings Limited (BCom/LLB 2003), MBA (Exec) 2013)